Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Long Reef Beach

-Towards the end of this walking path is a junction where you can make a left turn to walk on the beach or keep going straight to continue on the main circuit walking trail.
+Near the end of this path, you’ll reach a junction where you can either turn left to walk along the beach or continue straight to stay on the main circuit trail.

 4. Griffith Park

-From that junction, the trail veers away from the beach and eventually makes a right turn, navigating through a section of bushland via a wooden boardwalk.
+From the junction, the trail moves away from the beach and eventually turns right, leading through a bushland section via a wooden boardwalk.

 Boardwalk on Long Reef Headland